-For a complete understanding of our business environment, risks and uncertainties and the effect of accounting estimates on our results of operations and financial condition, this MD&A should be read together with the company's: unaudited interim consolidated financial statements and related notes thereto for the three and six-month periods ended June 30, 2009; audited consolidated financial statements and related notes thereto for the years ended December 31, 2008 and 2007; and Management's Discussion and Analysis for the year ended December 31, 2008; the financial statements of which have been prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
-The company's stated accounting policies have also been consistently followed in the preparation of the above-noted financial statements.
+For a complete understanding of our business environment, risks and uncertainties and the effect of accounting estimates on our results of operations and financial condition, this MD&A should be read together with the company's: unaudited interim consolidated financial statements and related notes thereto for the three and nine-month periods ended September 30, 2009; audited consolidated financial statements and related notes thereto for the years ended December 31, 2008 and 2007; and Management's Discussion and Analysis for the year ended December 31, 2008; the financial statements of which have been prepared in accordance with Canadian generally accepted accounting principles ("GAAP").
+The company's stated accounting policies have also been consistently followed in the preparation of the above-noted financial statements, except that the company has adopted the guidelines governed by Section 3064 of the CICA Handbook, "Goodwill and Intangible Assets" commencing January 1, 2009.